London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 16. Any tips on maintaining [insert system]?

 Many homebuyers are unfamiliar with a house's systems.
-These are vital questions for the home inspector during and after an inspection, as they can help owners maintain the home and prevent emergencies for decades.
+These are vital questions for the home inspector to ask during and after an inspection, as they can help owners maintain their home and prevent emergencies for decades.
 Ask about the maintenance of systems like the following:

 • HVAC systems